View the Academic Calendar

 If you are encountering significant internet access issues at home, please let us know.
 We are working to reserve some in-building study areas for those with severe home technology issues.

-The Student Commons will be open for printer and internet access following the new building schedule for the fall semester.
+The Student Commons will be open for printer and internet access following the building schedule.

 Students should visit the University of South Carolina Official Bookstore to obtain their books.